turingschool/front-end-curriculum/lessons/module-2/intro-to-npm.md

   <ol>
     <li>What are some of the differences between the two packages?</li>
     <li>Which package would you want to use in a project?</li>
-    <li>Seeing that both of these packages are also on GitHub, what is the difference between npm and GitHub?</li>
+    <li>Seeing that both of these packages are also on GitHub, what is the difference between NPM and GitHub?</li>
   </ol>

 </section>